 I imagine the three of them together.
 Family.
 Huddled on the floor.
 Looking at their vessels.
 FULL VESSELS.
 Multiple full vessels that started out as two drops of oil.
 Hugging one another and being so thankful in that moment for their love for one another and dedication to family.

 Looking at the story from this angle, I understand how God values family.
 He knew that this miracle would rely on the sons’ faith when He instructed Elisha to speak to the widow.
 He knew that they would be the legs of the mission and would empower their mother to fulfill the miracle when she began to pour.

 In both sermons I mentioned above, Pastors Michael and Steven noted that the miracle of multiplication began when the widow started pouring.
 She and her sons could have given up before then because it was such a stretch of an idea.
 They could have said, “Well that was a nice trip to see the prophet but totally unproductive.
 Now what?”
 But the three of them believed in and wanted the best for one another.
-In the mother’s concern for her sons, she not only saved them from being servants to work off the debt but provided for them for them for years to come thanks to God’s miracle.
+In the mother’s concern for her sons, she not only saved them from being servants to work off the debt but provided for them for years to come thanks to God’s miracle.
 And the sons’ concern for their mother and wanting to see her provided for caused them to go the extra steps and get a few more oil vessels than maybe they truly thought they’d see filled.
 Their love for one another helped them work together and see this miracle occur!!